-- •Those completing the LBP Visual Assessment Form need to complete this training linked here first.
-Documentation of completed training should be kept in your agency's records. - •Complete all lines with information and check boxes when necessary. - •If any boxes are checked, an actual visual assessment is not needed.
-Otherwise, complete visual assessment as required and describe any action taken to remediate any LBP problems. - Program participant and staff sign and dates.
+- •Complete all top information and check boxes when necessary. - •If any boxes are checked, a physical lead-based paint visual assessment is not needed. - •If boxes are not checked, complete physical visual assessment for the unit as required and describe any action taken to remediate any LBP problems. - •If the unit fails the physical lead-based paint visual assessment, and the landlord will not provide the appropriate step for remediation, then ESG financial and/or rental assistance cannot be provided for the unit. - Program participant and staff sign and dates form.
 Include in client's chart.